BlueMagnificent/simple-react-mediasoup/README.md

 npm install
 ```

-In `config.js`, update `server.wrtc.ip` to the right IP address for your network and then run:
+In `config.js`, update `server.wrtc.ip` to the right IP address for your network.

+ and then run:
 ```bash
 npm start
 ```